7unn3l/dllproxygen/README.md

 containing a proxied dll.

 ```
-main.py --functions examplefunction target.dll dest_projectfolder
+main.py --functions examplefunction --proxytarget originaldll target.dll dest_projectfolder
 ```

-will generate a visual studio 2019 project in dest_projectfolder with a dll that proxies all exported functions to target.dll while intercepting the function examplefunction.
+will generate a visual studio 2019 project in dest_projectfolder with a dll that proxies all exported functions to originaldll.dll while intercepting the function examplefunction.

 ## Notes

+You need to have premake5.exe in your PATH

-The script does not know about return types or arguments functions.
+The script does not know about return types or arguments of functions.
-You have to adjust this in ```proxy.cpp```.
+You have to adjust this yourself in the generated ```proxy.cpp```.
 The default function decleration template is ```int examplefunctions(){return 0;}```